 The information needed for the District's management plan is summarized in Table 1.
+In addition, we have provided a detailed water budget that averages the Gulf Coast Aquifer inflows and outflows for Goliad County by each model layer from 1981 to 1999 (Addendum, Table 2).
 It is important to note that sub-regional water budgets are not exact.
 This is due to the size of the model cells and the approach used to extract data from the model.
 To avoid double accounting, a model cell that straddles a political boundary, such as a district or county boundary, is assigned to one side of the boundary based on the location of the centroid of the model cell.
 For example, if a cell contains two counties, the cell is assigned to the county where the centroid of the cell is located (Figure 1).

-GAM Run 12-012: Goliad County Groundwater Conservation District Management Plan November 30, 2012 Page 6 of 9
+GAM Run 12-012: Goliad County Groundwater Conservation District Management Plan January 24, 2013 Page 6 of 10